 If you plan on using it for a cozy retreat to read and relax then you probably do not want to put sparse, stark furniture in the area.
 Soft, comfortable furniture is a better fit for that use, along with a good floor lamp or two and an end or coffee table nearby.
 Should you choose to utilize it eating or entertaining, select furniture and design elements that fit with those purposes.
 A high table with tall chairs might be a good fit, or perhaps a mini bar for serving food and drink.
 Your attention is to make the most of your sun room area, consider how you want to use it and then avoid making design choices you will regret.

 The number of hours of sunlight that your sun room gets makes a lot of difference in the temperature of your sun room.
 If your sun room gets a lot of direct sunlight or is exposed to the sun for most of the day.
 However, if the sun room allows the light to reflect off the glass at an angle, it will stay cooler in the room.

-your choice of the size the your room will make a significant difference in what sun room ventilation systems you consider.
+Your choice of the size your room, will make a significant difference in what sun room ventilation systems you consider.
 The larger the area or the more thermal mass space you have in your sun room, the harder it is to heat or cool the room.
 The larger the room, the more the air.
 Consider that in order to cool a hot room; all the air must be cooled.
 Another factor to consider is whether your sunroom will have UV protection in the glass walls, if so, this will make a big difference in the amount of cooling the room will require.
 It will also help lengthen the life of the floor you choose.

 Instead of using specially made sun room ventilation systems, some people try to cool their sun rooms with fans or by opening the door connecting the sun room to the house.
 This does not always work, but it is worth a try, especially if you have budget constraints.